-Moreover, kids can learn how veggies grow and their importance as a source of vitamins and minerals, which may prompt them to grow their very own nutrition-rich vegetables (which kids usually find intimidating or “yucky”).
+Moreover, if you include vegetable growing as part of your gardening activities your kids can learn how veggies grow and their importance as a source of vitamins and minerals.
+This may prompt them to investigate and then grow their very own nutrition-rich vegetables and actually look forward to eating them (which kids usually find intimidating or “yucky”).

 How to Start a Garden Together

-Gardening can be a bit time consuming.
+Gardening can be a bit time consuming and you don’t want that time wasted.
 Tilling soil, planting seeds and then looking after the plants as they grow, in order to maintain their health, requires regular effort and some know-how (which you may now be lacking).

-However, starting a garden, even just a small patch in your existing space, can be such a rewarding activity that your child, and you, will remember and treasure the experience for the rest of your life.
+However, starting a garden, even just a small patch in your existing space, can be very easy and such a rewarding activity that your child, and you, will remember and treasure the experience for the rest of your life.

-To get started, do a little research with your kids about the type of plants you would both like being sure to pick either local plants or ones that suit your environment and climate; this is as easy as doing a few “google searches” online.
+To get started, do a little research with your kids about the type of plants you would both like, being sure to pick either local plants or ones that suit your environment and climate.
+This is especially important if you live in a dry climate.